The Stacktrace Puzzle

 Frames gone missing

-Arguably, removing the redundant parts does make it easier to see, for all but the last exception in the chain, which frames are unique to that exception.
+Arguably, removing the redundant parts does make it easier to see for the original exception which frames are unique to that exception.
 In our example: (“A”) is the only part of the OriginalException stacktrace that is unique to that exception.

 By the way, I think that Python’s specific wording makes this even more painful: